Trump meets with Rosenstein, Wray amid campaign spying claims

 He added, “I think it would be very troubling to millions of Americans if that took place, but we’re very confident that as the inspector general has been doing their work looking at the conduct of the FBI during that period that, by adding their focus to this, that we’ll get to the bottom of it, because the American people have a right to know.”

-Fox Business Network’s Blake Burman and The Associated Press contributed to this report.
+Fox News' Alex Pappas and Meghan Welsh, Fox Business Network’s Blake Burman and The Associated Press contributed to this report.